Chicago IL 60606

 Prior to joining the Firm, Amy served as the law clerk for the Honorable Morton Denlow, U.S. Magistrate Judge, Northern District of Illinois.
 During law school, Amy was a Child Law Fellow with the Civitas ChildLaw Center, the executive editor of student articles for the school’s Law Journal, and senior editor of the Children’s Legal Rights Journal.
 Amy received awards for Leadership, Service and Pro Bono Recognition while at Loyola, and awards for highest grade in Constitutional Law, Legal Writing, and Family Law.
 Prior to attending law school, Amy taught fifth and sixth grades in the District of Columbia Public School System as a Teach for America Corps Member.

-Amy participates in various community interest initiatives with Franczek Radelet, including the Lawyers in the Classroom Program, and leading the Firm’s Education Law Practicum program with Loyola University Chicago School of Law.
-Amy enjoys running and participating in Chicago’s various races to benefit children and youth organizations.
-She also stays busy keeping up with her twin daughters.
+Amy participates in various community interest initiatives with Franczek, including leading the Firm’s Education Law Practicum program with Loyola University Chicago School of Law.
+Amy enjoys being outdoors and spending time with her family, including her twin daughters and twin sons.